build-on-aws/content/livestreams/build-on-weekly/2022-07-14/index.md

 ---
-title: "S1E1 - Open With Open Source"
+title: "S01E01 - Open With Open Source"
+description:
+tags:
+  - aws
+  - build-on-live
+  - twitch
+authorGithubAlias: gogococo
+authorName: Jacquie Grindrod
+additionalAuthors:
-authorGithubAlias: darko-mesaros
+  - authorGithubAlias: darko-mesaros
     authorName: Darko Mesaros
 date: 2023-03-31
 ---

 Welcome to the first episode of Build on Weekly! 🥳 Here we introduce ourselves, say hi to chat, and tell you what this show is all about.
-We will be posting here, on buildon.aws, to **share show notes, links, socials, code, and any other things mentioned during the live stream** with you! 🚀
+We will be posting here, on [BuildOn.aws](/livestreams/build-on-weekly), to **share show notes, links, socials, code, and any other things mentioned during the live stream** with you! 🚀

 ![Jacquie and Darko on stream](images/header.png)